Social media marketers put high value on the size of a following, so here’s a conversation that happens a lot between marketers.

-But the real benefit of Twitter (and of all social media and the internet as a whole) is the connection between people.
-It’s a powerful tool for research and networking.
-It can even help your SEO.
+But the real benefits of Twitter (and of all social media and the internet as a whole) is the connections between people.
+It’s a powerful tool for research and networking, PR and influencer marketing.
 On Twitter, you can find almost anyone you can imagine and start a conversation.

 Let’s close on a great quote from Ted Ruben:

 “Make your social connections count or they won’t be worth counting.”